-When it comes to adding images and photos to comments, we do have to be careful with what we add.
+When it comes to adding images and photos to comments, we have to be careful with what we add.
 We should always ensure the photo or image has a connection to the subject of the post we’re leaving the comment on.

-Many bloggers will be happy for you to leave images and photos, but it’s always polite to first ask.
-Of course, if the blogger has invited readers to leave a photo or picture, then there is no need to ask.
+Many bloggers will be happy for you to leave images and photos, but it’s always polite to ask.
+Of course, if the blogger has invited readers to leave a photo or picture, there is no need to ask.

 Here’s John’s question.

 The image shown had to be split into two to capture all of it.

 However, how did I get the image inserted into my comment?

 - First of all, I took a screenshot of the image I wanted to capture.
 On my iMac, I do this by pressing Shift-Command-4.

 - The screenshot was automatically saved to the desktop of my computer.